 On Departure: Depart from Rio Gallegos (RGL), Saturday 09:15 AM

 Arrive Buenos Aires (AEP)12:05 PM

-The fishing season at Las Buitreras runs from late December to the middle of April.
+The fishing season at Las Buitreras runs from late December to late April.

 Note: The reduced price for April is because of the days being shorter than during high summer.
-We still fish 8-10 hours/ day.
+We still fish 8-10 hours/day, no siesta.
 There is a strong fresh run of fish coming up the river throughout the whole month making it one of the best months to catch those fresh comers!

 A deposit of 50% confirms a reservation.
 The balance is payable 60 days before commencement of the programme.